 St Gemma’s fundraising events (on and off-site) and other activities are being reviewed on a daily basis in line with government and local advice.
-All events from now until August (at the earliest) have been postponed and some are cancelled; please visit events.st-gemma.co.uk for details of individual events and to find out about our new virtual events.
+All events until August have been postponed and some are cancelled but we are taking bookings for events later in the year where a Covid-secure event is deemed possible; please visit events.st-gemma.co.uk for details of individual events and to find out about our new virtual events.

 We have introduced new guidelines for our fundraising events; read our Covid-19 measures to protect our supporters, staff and volunteers at fundraising events.

 Thank you to everyone who has given generous support at this difficult time.
 As you may know, we rely on the brilliant community of Leeds to help raise almost 75% of the funds needed to run the Hospice.
 Unfortunately some of our charity shops are still closed and many of our fundraising events have been cancelled or postponed, so we need your support more than ever.